Inbound AI For Appliance Repair Calls

 Technicians need details before the visit

-Appliance type, brand, model, age, symptom, error code, warranty status, access, photos, and prior repair attempts determine whether the job is bookable, needs parts research, or should route to staff.
+Appliance type, brand, model, age, symptom, error code, warranty status, access, photos, and prior repair attempts determine whether the job is bookable, needs parts research, or should go to staff.

 Phone interruptions compete with billable work